The Best Carousels In and Around Jersey City

 Water St &, State St, New York

-Enjoy an underwater experience without the scuba gear.
+SeaGlass Carousel is where to enjoy an underwater experience without the scuba gear.
 There are beautiful horses, lionfish, and angelfish that children can sit on and ride.
 Inspired by the original location of the New York Aquarium, the Battery’s picture-perfect carousel is set aglow thanks to color-changing LED light fixtures that look like an underwater atmosphere.
 The price is $5 a ride.

 1802 E 65th St, New York, NY